Novel Imidazopyridine-Pyrimidine KRAS G12D Inhibitor

 Custom

-PharmaClaw is a suite of 7 AI agents built on OpenClaw, designed for drug discovery teams.
-They chain together PubChem data, RDKit cheminformatics, FAERS adverse event intel, ADME/PK profiling, toxicology screening, synthesis planning, and IP/patent analysis into unified workflows.
+PharmaClaw is a suite of 11 AI agents built on OpenClaw for drug discovery.
+They chain together PubChem data, RDKit cheminformatics (2D and 3D), FAERS adverse event intel, ADME/PK profiling, toxicology screening, synthesis planning, catalyst design, literature search, and IP/patent analysis into unified workflows.

-Agents accept SMILES strings, drug names, PubChem CIDs, and natural language queries.
+SMILES strings, drug names, PubChem CIDs, and natural language queries.
 The Chemistry Query agent resolves names to structures automatically via PubChem.
-You can chain outputs between agents seamlessly.

-Yes!
-The Free tier includes Chemistry Query and Pharmacology agents with demo reports.
-Pro ($49/mo, $29/mo for founding members) unlocks all 7 agents, multi-agent chaining, compound comparison, batch mode, synthesis planning, PDF exports, watch lists, and API access.
-Enterprise plans are available for teams needing on-prem deployment.
+The Free tier includes Chemistry Query and Pharmacology agents.
+Pro ($49/mo, $29/mo founding members) unlocks all agents, multi-agent chaining, compound comparison, batch mode, synthesis planning, PDF exports, watch lists, and API access.

-Absolutely.
-PharmaClaw agents are open-source OpenClaw skills.
-Install them from ClawHub (clawhub install chemistry-query) and run on your own infrastructure.
-You bring your own LLM API key.
+Yes.
+PharmaClaw agents are OpenClaw skills.
+Install from ClawHub and run on your own infrastructure with your own LLM API key.

-Agent chaining lets you pipe the output of one agent into the next.
-For example: enter a SMILES string β Chemistry Query identifies the compound β Pharmacology profiles ADME β Toxicology flags alerts β Synthesis plans routes β IP checks patents β Market Intel finds trends β all in one workflow.
+Agent chaining pipes the output of one agent into the next — Chemistry → Pharmacology → Toxicology → Synthesis → IP → Market Intel — all in one workflow.
 This is a Pro feature.

-PharmaClaw agents query authoritative sources in real-time: PubChem, openFDA FAERS, and patent databases.
+Agents query authoritative sources in real-time: PubChem, openFDA FAERS, and patent databases.
 RDKit computations are deterministic.
-AI-generated insights (synthesis planning, IP suggestions) should be validated by domain experts before use in regulatory contexts.
+AI-generated insights should be validated by domain experts before regulatory use.

-Watch lists let you monitor drugs for new safety signals.
-PharmaClaw scans the FDA FAERS database for new adverse event reports on your watched compounds and sends alerts when significant changes are detected β new signal spikes, serious outcomes, or emerging reaction patterns.
+Watch lists monitor drugs for new FAERS safety signals and send alerts when significant changes are detected.
 Coming soon: patent expiry monitoring and PubChem new-compound watches.

 We're here to help you get the most out of PharmaClaw.